Tenancy Charges and Account Management Policy Supplement

 Credit or debit balances on vacated accounts

-Transferring credit balances to other accounts where the tenant is still housed with FACS
+Transferring credit balances to other accounts where the tenant is still housed with DCJ

 Written agreement from the tenant to transfer the balance